pedro-gaspar/elixir-grail-diary/content/posts/2021-07-14-avoid-elixir-booby-traps.md

 This is not an array and not and object.

-But you the right way to do this in Elixir:
+But there's the right way to do this in Elixir:

 ```elixir
 iex(2)> looks_like_a_python_dict = %{x: "1"}